obonaventure/cnp3/book/network/network.rst

 .. index:: IPv4 fragmentation and reassembly

-To solve these problems, IPv4 includes a fragmentation and reassembly mechanism.
-Both hosts and intermediate routers may fragment an IPv4 packet if the packet is too long to sent via the datalink layer.
-In IPv4, fragmentation is completely performed in the IP layer and a large IPv4 will be fragmented in two or more IPv4 packets (called fragments).
+To solve these problems, IPv4 includes a packet fragmentation and reassembly mechanism.
+Both hosts and intermediate routers may fragment an IPv4 packet if the packet is too long to be sent via the datalink layer.
+In IPv4, fragmentation is completely performed in the IP layer and a large IPv4 is fragmented into two or more IPv4 packets (called fragments).
 The IPv4 fragments of a large packet are normal IPv4 packets that are forwarded towards the destination of the large packet by intermediate routers.

 The IPv4 fragmentation mechanism relies on four fields of the IPv4 header : `Length`, `Identification`, the `flags` and the `Fragment Offset`.
 The IPv4 header contains two flags : `More` and `Don't Fragment (DF)`.
 When the `DF` flag is set, this indicates that the packet cannot be fragmented.

 .. index:: Maximum Transmission Unit (MTU)

 The basic operation of the IPv4 fragmentation is as follows.
-A large packet is fragmented in two or more fragments.
+A large packet is fragmented into two or more fragments.
 The size of all fragments, except the last one, is equal to the Maximum Transmission Unit of the link used to forward the packet.
 Each IPv4 packet contains a 16 bits `Identification` field.
 When a packet is fragmented, the `Identification` of the large packet is copied in all fragments to allow the destination to reassemble the received fragments together.
 In each fragment, the `Fragment Offset` indicates, in units of 8 bytes, the position of the payload of the fragment in the payload of the original packet.
 The `Length` field in each fragment indicates the length of the payload of the fragment as in a normal IPv4 packet.
 Finally, the `More` flag is set only in the last fragment of a large packet.

+..
-.. sidebar:: IPv4 in scapy
+  sidebar:: IPv4 in scapy
   In the pseudo-code used in this section, we use the scapy_ notations for the fields of the IPv4 header. `ihl` is the `IP Header Length`, `tos` is the `DS` byte, `len` is the packet length, `id` the packet identifier, `flags` contains the `DF` and `More` flags, `proto` is the `Protocol` field, `chksum` contains the Internet checksum and `src` (resp. `dst`) the source (resp. destination) IPv4 address.

 The following pseudo-code details the IPv4 fragmentation, assuming that the packet does not contain options ::